LumoSQL/lumosql/doc/lumo-test-build.md

 To ensure repeatability of tests, each test will include the following information:
 * the version of the "not-forking" configuration used
-* the version of sqlite3 used
+* the version of sqlite3 used (in one special case building third-party backend code which provides its own patched version of sqlite3, this will be empty and the backend name and version will contain information about the third-party code)
 * the name of the storage backend used: this is omitted if the test used an unchanged version of sqlite3 with its own backend
 * the version of the storage backend used, also omitted for tests using